-Thee Vermont-based companies are turning out brand new breeds of skis and snowboards that are challenging the status quo.
+While some ski and snowboard manufacturers come and go, these Vermont-based companies are turning out brand new breeds of skis and boards that are challenging the status quo, year after year.

 You can add skis and snowboards to that list, too.

-The people behind these brands come from a variety of backgrounds: Jason Levinthal worked for over 20 years in the ski industry, launching Line skis before deciding to start a new venture with J; Harrison Goldberg, founder of HG Skis, works fulltime as a mechanical engineer; Cyrus Schenck, who invented the first ski with adaptable dampening technology (Renoun), washes windows for extra cash.
+The people behind these brands come from a variety of backgrounds: Jason Levinthal worked for over 20 years in the ski industry, launching Line skis before deciding to start a new venture with J; Adam Vindigni, founder and CEO of Powe Snowboards studied fine arts; Cyrus Schenck, who invented the first ski with adaptable dampening technology (Renoun), washes windows for extra cash.
 The one thing they all have in common is a love for the sport.

 What’s more, their designs are receiving rave reviews, snagging international awards and commanding attention from some of the biggest names in the ski industry.